fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

 Build
 =====

-Build resources allows to submit new builds and access current build progress.
+Build resource allows to submit new builds and access current build progress.

-Build in fact consists of the few tasks, one per chroot, and detail information is available through sub-resource :doc:`./build_task`.
+In fact, build consists of a few tasks, one per chroot, and detailed information is available through resource :doc:`./build_task`.